bladewheels/GildedRoseAPI/README.md

   * I felt these technologies would be the most congenial option for a team already using SpringBoot.

 [//]: # (The CRLF above is needed, lest this comment become visible to readers; TODO: Add UML that clarifies the relationship between Item and InventoryItem)
 * I chose to implement a layered architecture with features of MVC and REST as I am very familiar with this style and it seems eminently applicable to the requirements.
-It is a widely used pattern that most developers will recognize and easily be able to support, modify and extend i.e.
+It is a widely used pattern that most developers will recognize and easily be able to support, modify and extend.
+  * The application broadly comprises 3 layers...

     * ![Registration](http://www.plantuml.com/plantuml/proxy?cache=no&src=http://www.plantuml.com/plantuml/svg/9Sqz3i8m34VndLF01UgTgKo83N63rFcBH7ASoX_gzG4nlRVzLezYaKDEbwuiMP4cvnQn-vN8oh6yUxJSqc4yDQ2ny1oqIQau6Y1EzouLzJKTj-U3HkbARlmVWyyqXbCnRil-arPe_VO3)
     * ![Shopping](http://www.plantuml.com/plantuml/proxy?cache=no&src=http://www.plantuml.com/plantuml/svg/9Sqz3i8m34VndLF01UATgKo83N63rFwBH7AJoX_gzG4nlRVz5ezgaPkUBdsmfY1DporYzokHrQEyUxHSqs4yHs14uRdHgbLmD42Txbq5yfgEs_D1M-s3tFW_1fzf3ATgtCfkCy01AVlFN33asmy0)

+      * A public HTTP **controller** offering an [endpoint](https://github.com/bladewheels/GildedRoseAPI/blob/main/USAGE.md#the-following-endpoints-are-available) for registering new Users.
+      * A private HTTP **controller** offering [2 endpoints](https://github.com/bladewheels/GildedRoseAPI/blob/main/USAGE.md#the-following-endpoints-are-available) for listing or buying InventoryItems.
+      * A **Service* layer that manages the registration and authentication of Users.
+      * A **Service* layer that manage InventoryItems' data, surge pricing and views.
+      * A data layer that persists InventoryItems' data and surge pricing data, in-memory.

 [//]: # (The above UML image was created using direction from: https://stackoverflow.com/a/32771815; the use of cache=no means that updates to the raw *.puml files will not be cached in readers' browsers)
 [//]: # (i.e. go to PlantUML website
 e.g. http://www.plantuml.com/plantuml/uml/9Sqz3i8m34VndLF01UATgKo83N63rFwBH7AJoX_gzG4nlRVz5ezgaPkUBdsmfY1DporYzokHrQEyUxHSqs4yHs14uRdHgbLmD42Txbq5yfgEs_D1M-s3tFW_1fzf3ATgtCfkCy01AVlFN33asmy0